clementchadebec/benchmark_VAE/README.md

 If you are experiencing any issues while running the code or request new features/models to be implemented please [open an issue on github](https://github.com/clementchadebec/benchmark_VAE/issues).

+## Contributing 🚀

+You want to contribute to this library by adding a model, a sampler or simply fix a bug ?
+That's awesome!
+Thank you!
+Please see [CONTRIBUTING.md](https://github.com/clementchadebec/benchmark_VAE/tree/main/CONTRIBUTING.md) to follow the main contributing guidelines.

 ## Results